rorosaurus/esp32-hub75-driver/SOFTWARE.md

 * https://www.arduino.cc/en/Main/Software - The Arduino IDE, to program everything!
   * https://github.com/espressif/arduino-esp32 - Install board manager support for ESP32
   * https://github.com/me-no-dev/arduino-esp32fs-plugin - This Arduino IDE plugin makes it simple to upload .gifs to your ESP32
+    * Install following the instructions from that repository
+    * You'll need to make sure Serial Monitor is closed before you can upload using this
 * If you'd prefer not to use the Arduino IDE, you should be able to use all the below libraries and sketches in [PlatformIO](https://platformio.org/) on [Visual Studio Code](https://platformio.org/platformio-ide) using [this board configuration](https://docs.platformio.org/en/latest/boards/espressif32/esp32doit-devkit-v1.html).

+## Making animated .gifs
-* Use your preferred image editor to make your animated .gifs!
+Use your preferred image editor to make your animated .gifs!
 I used Photoshop, but you could also use GIMP or something!
+I can also recommend [Aseprite](https://www.aseprite.org/)!
+In a pinch, you can use websites to convert things to a .gif, but you have much less control over things like compression, color tables, etc.

 ## Libraries
 You'll need to install (by downloading, renaming the folder to remove `-master`, and copying to `My Documents/Arduino/libraries`) a few libraries to drive your LED panels: